 If we confirm that an investigation is underway, we may withhold details about the investigation, including but not limited to:

 In some cases it may be within the public interest for us to proactively disclose information about an investigation.
 For example, we may proactively disclose information to clarify or correct rumours or misinformation.
 If an investigation concludes or reaches a milestone that it is within the public interest to share, we may disclose this information.

 When an investigation is closed, we will inform the parties to the investigation (including the subject, complainant, and any witnesses) that the file has been closed, and advise them of any outcomes.
 Our general practice is to inform interested third parties that the investigation has been closed.

-If an investigation results in an administrative monetary penalty, we will post information about the penalty here.
+If an investigation results in an administrative monetary penalty, we will post information about the penalty on our administrative monetary penalties page.
 Information about the outcome of other investigations may be made public at the discretion of the Chief Electoral Officer.
 Details that may be provided include the name of the subject, the scope of the review or investigation and its outcome.
 We will not provide details that could unduly compromise an individual’s privacy or compromise the integrity of the electoral process.